-It’s written to be instructional, like “Hey ladies, you need to demand more from your money and your health!”
+It’s written to be instructional, like, “Hey ladies, you need to demand more from your money and your health!”

-And in addition to that, there may even be a small percentage of the population who take offense to the statement, believing it to be confrontational.
+In addition, there may even be a small percentage of the population who take offense to the statement, believing it to be confrontational.
 Because so many of us women are confrontational, right??

 To those people, I would say this: Take a breath.
 Not everything is about you.
 We are not looking to take over the world.
-We’d just appreciate some equal footing.
+We’d appreciate some equal footing.

 Or maybe it is, and I just haven’t noticed.
-Most documentation I’ve seen is geared toward the traditional progression of life.
-Go to college, get a job, get married, buy a house, have kids.
+Most documentation is geared toward the traditional progression of life.
+Go to college, get a job, get married, buy a house, and have kids.
 There hasn’t been a ton out there honing in on situations that might be outside of that perceived norm.

 Who were the webinar speakers?
 A trio of super impressive and inspirational leaders.

-And rather than go over the entire presentation play by play, I will touch upon several moments that resonated with me.
+And rather than go over the entire presentation play-by-play, I will touch upon several moments that resonated with me.